jschwindt/react-use-search-params-state/README.md

 </div>
 ```

-The set function will update only the params that are present in the object.
+The `set...` function will update only the params that are present in the object.
 The rest of the params will remain the same.
+This allow to have multiple components that can save their state in the URL without interfering with each other.

 For a complete example, see the `example/` folder.